crisemcon/Getdo/README.md

 - [BCrypt](https://github.com/kelektiv/node.bcrypt.js) - End-to-end password encryption

 ---
-## 🧐 About <a name = "about"></a>
-GETDO is a responsive web application designed to make Getting Things Done easy and sustainable.
-It has all the tools needed to follow the method, including projects, next actions lists, contexts, time and energy labels, areas, and more.

----
 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.<!-- See [deployment](#deployment) for notes on how to deploy the project on a live system. -->

----
 ### Prerequisites

 - Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
 - MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).

----
 ### Installing
 A step by step series of examples that tell you how to get a development env running.